-Tatiana offers private lessons out of her residence in Durham as well as over Skype.
+Tatiana offers private lessons online and out of her residence in Durham.
 If you would like to take lessons from Tatiana or hire her for workshops, you can email her here.

 Tatiana also teaches bluegrass fiddle at the University of North Carolina at Chapel Hill in collaboration with the Carolina Bluegrass Band.
 As the new UNC bluegrass fiddle faculty, Tatiana Hargreaves teaches students of all levels and backgrounds: whether they’ve played classical violin since childhood, have never picked up the instrument or already have experience playing bluegrass music.
 Hargreaves works with her students on developing musical dialects within their playing, gaining a deeper understanding of what it means to be a bluegrass fiddler.
 What makes a particular bow stroke, or ornament sound like a bluegrass solo compared to an old time tune or a classical piece?
 Throughout the semester, Hargreaves’ students will develop a bluegrass vocabulary on the instrument, learning classic fiddle tunes, bluegrass songs and improvisational techniques.